 The Anne Frank House is a museum in Amsterdam that will move you and touch you deeply.
 The museum showcases the attic in which Anne Frank hid in during WW2 along with her tragic story.
 Anne Frank was a young Jewish girl in WW2 who was hidden in an attic to avoid capture, she kept a diary during this time and wrote about her life in hiding.
 Tragically, she was captured and sent to a death camp where she died, but her story lives on through her diary and this museum.

 A visit here is a must while visiting Amsterdam.
-The museum is somber and heavy but tells a story of hate and about a past, that was not so long ago.
-Just be sure to book your tickets in advance as they sell out months prior.
+The museum is sombre and heavy but tells a story of hate and about a past, that was not so long ago.

 Exploring this museum will transport you from the middle ages to the present with a wide range of exhibits.
 A visit to the Rijksmuseum is perfect if you find yourself visiting on a rainy day.